ashifdeveloper/emplloyee-address-mapping/README.md

 </a>
 </p>

-An easy-to-use online application, this project enables users to log in, register, and maintain their personal data.
+An easy-to-use online application, this project enables employee add, delete, and maintain their personal data.
 Users also have the option of posting and viewing posts made by other users.
 Tokens used for authentication are used by the programme to protect user information and guarantee that only authorised users may access particular functionalities.

 ---
 <br>